 Considerations about the style and information density:

 - Does every title sound like a message?
-Bad example: “Comparing medications A and B for blood pressure“, good example: “Medication B is not different from A for blood pressure“
+Bad: “Comparing medications A and B for blood pressure“, good: “Medication B is not different from A for blood pressure“

-- Do labels occupy as much space as possible?
+- Do labels on plots occupy as much space as possible?

-- How many slides have more than two plots?
+- Are many slides have more than two plots?
 Is it really necessary?

 - Have you considered that each pixel costs you money?
-Can you reduce number of blank pixels?
+Can you reduce number of blank or useless pixels?

 - Do you have a “graphical abstract” at the end of the slides that summarizes findings and showcases few results while using minimal text?